-AU-2.2.2 Ir

-In assessing the location of an investment firm licensee's Head Office, the CBB will take into account the residency of its Directors and senior management.
+AU-2.2.2 In assessing the location of an investment firm licensee's Head Office, the CBB will take into account the residency of its Directors and senior management.

-The CBB requires that all approved persons occupying controlled functions outlined in Paragraph AU-1.2.2, except for Subparagraphs (a) director and (g) member of Shari'a Supervisory Board, be resident in Bahrain.
+The CBB requires that all approved persons occupying controlled functions outlined in Paragraph AU-1.2.2, except for Subparagraph (a) director, be resident in Bahrain.